yasirkula/UnityRuntimeInspector/README.md

 Be aware that the changes made to a skin via the Unity Inspector might not be reflected to the UI immediately.
 To reflect these changes to the UI, you may have to click the *cog icon* while the skin is selected and select **Refresh UI**.

-- The hierarchy can be synced with Unity Hierarchy by simply enabling **Sync Selection With Editor Hierarchy**

 ### D.1.
 INSPECTOR

 ![screenshot](images/img4.png)